 3. Almond Leaves

-There’s an abundance of naturally protective chemical compounds in Indian Almond leaves.
+Naturally protective chemical compounds are abundant in Indian Almond leaves.
 These are said to protect the tree from bacterial and fungal infection in the humid environments of its native Southeast Asian environment.

 If the water is still too alkaline, combine this with another method.